Dear beautiful Refine The Mind community members,

 And the gods chuckle, dance, wink.

-“If only you knew what the gods had in store for you, you’d dance naked on an ocean beach, arms outstretched to the sky, crying tears of joy.”
+“If only you knew what the gods had in store for you, you’d dance naked on an ocean beach, arms outstretched to the sky, weeping tears of joy.”

 I heard some words along these lines once, and this is the iteration into which they’ve since morphed in my funny mind.
 These words ring true at the moment.
 Oh so true.